Updated: Jun 6

 Gross Profit % as a success measure

-If you focus on gross profit %, only option D would remain at 30%
+If you focus on gross profit %, only option D (increase prices to pass on the increased costs and keep your margin) would remain at 30%

 Gross Profit Dollars as a success measure